Ronald Wesley Taylor

 Ron has been honored several times in Canada for his accomplishments.
 He was named to the Canadian Baseball Hall of Fame in 1985 for his pitching abilities, and was also named to the Canada Sports Hall of Fame in 1993.
 He was also named to the Order of Ontario in 2003 for his accomplishments; "The men and women who are being honoured are stellar examples of the best and the brightest in this province," said His Honour (The Honourable James K. Bartleman, Lieutenant Governor of Ontario).
 "They are exemplary role models for us all."
 Dr. Taylor was also inducted into Ontario Sport Legends Hall of Fame in a ceremony on September 9, 2010.

-His son Drew Taylor plays for the Toronto Maple Leafs in the Intercounty Baseball League.
-His younger son Matthew Taylor studied film and history at Queen's University in Kingston, Ontario, and went on to build a career in film.
+His son Drew Taylor played for the Toronto Maple Leafs in the Intercounty Baseball League.
+His younger son Matthew Taylor studied film and history at Queen's University in Kingston, ON, and went on to build a career in film.
 Neither of his children was pushed into baseball, Ron let them decide what they wanted to do.

 Ron is married to Rona Taylor.
 He plans to work until at least age 75, or until "he loses his marbles" he jokes in a recent book.